 I love to write about people who’ve taken risks and achieved great things.
 In this fast-paced presentation, we look at why people decide to pursue unusual goals, what characteristics help them succeed, and how their actions change the world.
 Along the way, there are plenty of questions and answers, a chance to act out one of the stories, a crime tableau in which the audience serves as jury, and plenty of crowd-sourced sound effects.
 I work hard to ensure different learning styles are represented, and every student is engaged.
 In the last portion of the presentation, we decide what wisdom we can take from other over-achievers, and I share ways I’ve used risk-taking and grit in my own writing life.
 Then we look at ways all students might work toward embracing opportunities and achieving their own dreams.

-Survival 101 (for middle-grade or young-adult students)
+Survival 101 (for middle-grade and high-school students)

 All great stories – fiction and non-fiction – rely on conflict and problem-solving.
 And people face problems in predictable ways.
 They act or they freeze; they seize control or they panic; they put their own skills and knowledge to work or they look to others for salvation.
 In this hands-on writing workshop, participants are assigned a crisis situation and asked to set the scene.
 They might find their character stranded on a desert island, at sea in a lifeboat, or lost in the wilderness.
 After some time to write, students draw cards from my When The Worst Happens deck of trouble, and things grow more dangerous.
 How will their characters react when attacked by wild animals, when delirious from dehydration, or when all hope of rescue seems lost?
 Have the students created people who will pull through in the end, or destined their characters for tragedy?
 Between writing exercises, we’ll discuss what personality traits might help or hinder people in threatening situations.
 Students leave the workshop with a new understanding of how conflict raises the stakes in storytelling, and how characters develop through the choices they make.